KeneNwogu/alx-trivia/backend/README.md

 This project is currently only available locally. (http://127.0.0.1:5000/).
 No hosted url is available.
+Before starting the backend application, you'd need to set an environment variable "TRIVIA_DB" that has the database_uri or path.
-To run please enter the command "python run.py" in the commmand line after navigating to the backend folder.
+To run please enter the command "python run.py" in the command line after navigating to the backend folder.

 API DOCUMENTATION